Don’t try to drive in severe snow conditions unless you have to. Without a 4×4 you won’t get far, and you may get stuck.

-- When slowing down on snow and ice you need to avoid locking your wheels.
-To do this, put the car into a lower gear earlier than usual and as the speed drops use your brakes gently.
+- When slowing down on snow and ice, you need to avoid locking your wheels.
+Put the car into a lower gear earlier than usual and as the speed drops use your brakes gently.

-- Increase the gap between you and the vehicle in front.
-You may need up to TEN TIMES the normal distance for braking.
+- Increase the gap between you and the vehicle in front You may need up to TEN TIMES the standard distance for braking.

-- Retain good ventilation in the car at all times.
-You can quickly become drowsy if the heat is turned up too high.
+- Retain proper ventilation in the car at all times You can quickly become drowsy if the heat is turned up too high.

-- Keep good visibility.
-When driving in snow you may need to make regular stops to keep your windscreen and lights as clear as possible for best visibility.
+- Keep good visibility When driving in snow, you may need to make regular stops to keep your windscreen and lights as clear as possible for best clarity.

-- In falling snow visibility will be reduced so use dipped headlights or fog lights to make you seen to others (especially pedestrians).
-As conditions improve fog lights should only be on if necessary as they can dazzle other drivers.
+- In falling, snow visibility will be significantly less, so use dipped headlights or fog lights to make you seen to others (especially pedestrians).
+As conditions improve turn off fog lights, they should only be on while necessary as they can dazzle other drivers.

-- This is when you hope you have packed your emergency kit including warm clothing, some food (chocolate), water and a mobile phone.
+- Have packed your emergency kit?
+Including warm clothing, some food (chocolate), water and a mobile phone.

-- Stay in or close to your car as in heavy snow it is easily to become disorientated.
+- Stay in or close to your car in heavy snow it is easy to become disorientated.

 - Call your breakdown service or the emergency services and let help come to you.

-- If trapped in the car stay warm by running the engine, BUT it is vital the exhaust pipe is not blocked by snow.
-If the engine fumes are unable to escape you could be overwhelmed by carbon monoxide which is highly toxic.
+- If trapped in the car stay warm by running the engine, BUT it is vital the exhaust pipe is kept clear of snow.
+If the engine fumes are unable to escape, you could be overwhelmed by carbon monoxide which is highly toxic.
 So if there is any risk of fumes coming into the car, do not run the engine.
-Even if it is safe the engine should only be run for 15 minutes in each hour.
+Even if it is safe, the engine should only be kept running for 15 minutes in each hour.